JaneliaSciComp/multifish/docs/Development.md

 ### Building containers

 All containers used by the pipeline have been made available on Docker Hub.
 You can rebuild these to make customizations or to replace the algorithms used.
-To build the containers and push to Docker Hub you can use [maru](https://github.com/JaneliaSciComp/maru), or:
+To build the containers and push to Docker Hub you can use [maru](https://github.com/JaneliaSciComp/maru), or manually:

+#### Stitching container
+Container used for Spark-based stitching.

+    cd containers/stitching
+    docker build -t multifish/stitching:latest .
+    docker push multifish/stitching:latest

 #### Spot extraction container
 Container used for spot detection/extraction.

     cd containers/spot_extraction
     docker build -t multifish/spot_extraction:latest .
     docker push multifish/spot_extraction:latest

 #### Segmentation container